Claude Code SEO: Automated Blog Optimization Guide

 name: blog-post-writer

-role: SEO/SEM Specialist & Technical Writer
+SEO/SEM Specialist & Technical Writer

 - Keyword research and optimization